DisCoTec/discotec.github.io/2021/tutorials.md

 <!-- [Instructions to download and install the tool](https://abs-models.org/getting_started/ -->
 <!-- ) -->
 <!-- <br/><br/> -->
-We introduce DetectEr, a runtime verification tool developed over the last 5 years with the aim of monitoring concurrent systems written for the Erlang ecosystem (and beyond).  // cheeky comment but I like a bit of attitude
+We introduce DetectEr, a runtime verification tool developed over the last 5 years with the aim of monitoring concurrent systems written for the Erlang ecosystem (and beyond).
 DetectEr supports three types of monitoring methods: inline, outline, and offline monitoring.
 In *inline monitoring*, the tool statically instruments the system under scrutiny by weaving the monitoring instructions via code injection.
 The ensuing runtime analysis is performed as the weaved system components execute.